Team5-S20-Cohort/Project_5_My_first_Data_Lake/README.md

 train_COVIDx_CT-2A.txt
 Val_COVIDx_CT-2A.txt

-The Images folder contains images of patients brains who at the time of taking covid tests, have either pneumonia
+The Images folder contains images of patients brains who at the time of taking covid tests, either have pneumonia, Covid-19 or normal.

 ### Data Ingestion
 * To commence the process, a python script is used to pull streaming data from available APIs on the web, and send the data to an Apache Kafka instance which is dockerised for easy deployment, management and scalability.